Despite failures, U.S. likely to continue raids to free hostages

 U.S. officials said Somers was about to be executed by his captors after they released a video last week threatening to kill him.
 But Bearman told the Times that previous threats had not been carried out, and she had been hopeful.

-An earlier raid in mid-November to free Somers had been unsuccessful - he wasn't present when U.S. and Yemeni forces arrived - as was a July attempt to rescue American journalist James Foley, held by Islamic State in Syria.
+An earlier raid in mid-November to free Somers had been unsuccessful, as was a July attempt to rescue American journalist James Foley, held by Islamic State militants in Syria.
 Foley was later beheaded.

 Still, such rescue attempts seem unlikely to stop, given the U.S. government's policy of not paying ransom for captives.

-A review of hostage policy that Obama ordered this summer will not include the issue of ransom, the White House has said.
+A review of hostage policy that Obama ordered this summer will not revisit issue of ransom, the White House has said.

 "Barack Obama's discovering what a nightmare dealing with hostage problems is - a discovery previously made by Jimmy Carter and Ronald Reagan," said Bruce Riedel, a former senior CIA and White House counter-terrorism official.